SunaaRisu/Stitch/README.md

 This is my first time doing something like this and feedback is very welcome. :3

 If you want to use Stitch to do something with it, feel free to do so!!

+# Get Started

+1. Add this repository to your project folder.
+   This repository uses submodules to compile dependencies like glew or glfw from source.
+   You need to clone it recursively. `git clone --recursive https://github.com/SunaaRisu/Stitch` If the repository was cloned non-recursively previously, use `git submodule update --init --recursive` to clone the necessary submodules.